-This teacher-librarian post is a regular post in addition to the normal teaching establishment of a school calculated under paragraph 1 (a) and (b) above.
-The service of a teacher-librarian is counted as teaching
+This teacher-librarian post is a regular post in addition to the normal teaching establishment of a school calculated under paragraph 1 (a) and (b)

 (c) Additional Senior Teacher Post of English

 An additional senior teacher post, to be offset by a post in the rank of CM or APSM as appropriate, is provided to each school that operates six or more classes to provide curriculum leadership in the teaching of English to improve co-ordination, planning and methodology.
 In an aided bi-sessional primary school with a total of 25 classes or more for both sessions, each session is considered as a separate school.
 The conditions for promotion/appointment to the additional post are at Section 5.